wildfly/quickstart/ejb-security-context-propagation/README.md

         The batch executed successfully
         process-state: reload-required
-3. If you chose to run the script to suppress system exceptions, run the following command, replacing ${jboss.home.name} with the path to your server:
+3. If you choose to run the script to suppress system exceptions, run the following command, replacing ${jboss.home.name} with the path to your server:

         For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
         For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=restore-system-exception.cli